Deadlici0us/Deadlici0us/README.md

 I dwell in the Learning Lair, where every new challenge is a dragon to be tamed.
 Here are some recent adventures:

-- 🐍 Exploring Python for a pet project.
+- 🐍 Exploring React.js for a pet project.
 - 🚀 Venturing into Flutter for a mobile odyssey.
 - ☕️ Navigating Java for a backend journey.